realluan05/Advice-Generator-App/README.md

 ## Links

 - <a href="https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db">Frontend Mentor: </a> Website to improve your front-end coding by creating real projects.
-A API JSON
 - <a href="https://api.adviceslip.com/">API Advice Slip: </a> Advice Slip API is a free API that generates random advice.

-<b><a href="https://advice-generator-app-blush.vercel.app/">See the project running.</a></b>
+<b><a href="https://advice-generator-app-blush.vercel.app/">See the project by clicking here!</a></b>